Scarlet: shani (Strong’s 8144)

 The High Priest was covered in scarlet and other complimentary colours.
 Interesting, then, that before Yeshua was hung upon the cross they beat, and mocked, him and dressed him up in a scarlet robe:

 Then the governor’s soldiers took Jesus into the Praetorium and gathered the whole company around Him.
 They stripped Him and put a scarlet robe on Him.
 And they twisted together a crown of thorns and put it on His head.
 They put a staff in His right hand and knelt down before Him to mock Him, saying, “Hail, King of the Jews!”
 And they spat on Him, and took the staff and struck Him on the head repeatedly.

 After they had mocked Him, they removed the robe and put His own clothes back on Him.
 Then they led Him away to crucify Him.

 If scarlet represents sin that will be redeemed, then Yeshua having a scarlet robe placed upon Him and then taken off of Him is a word picture that paints a striking image.
 Our sins are placed upon Him and through His death our sins are stripped away.

 Yeshua was also mocked as the “King of the Jews” and simultaneously it was implied, as one who wore the scarlet robe, that He was mocked as the “High Priest of the Jews”.
 This would be a concept more familiar to the Jewish people at the time.
 Yeshua was stripped of His scarlet robe and sent to the cross to be a crimson-worm, His red blood shed like the sacrificial lamb of Passover.

-As we head into the Passover (Pesach) season let us remember that Yeshua is the passover lamb; He is the blood on the lintel, the scarlet rope in the window, the true First Born, the High Priest of our Hearts and the King everlasting.
+As we head into the Passover (Pesach) season let us remember that Yeshua was, and is, the Passover Lamb, the blood on the lintel, the scarlet rope in the window, the true First Born, the High Priest of our Hearts, and the King everlasting.